algofoogle/raybox-zero/doc/EWSPEC.md

 I have a Verilog snippet ([`SNIPPET1_NoShare.v`](https://github.com/algofoogle/raybox-zero/blob/ew/src/rtl/ew_caravel_snippets/SNIPPET1_NoShare.v)) that just instantiates my design with no sharing/mux support.
 In other words, it just directly uses the 9 pads I've been assigned, plus internal clock, plus 51 LA pins.

-My snippet uses convenience mapping [of the IOs](https://github.com/algofoogle/raybox-zero/blob/f085fa596394a6500e2a596dc613117d645b81d2/src/rtl/ew_caravel_snippets/SNIPPET1_NoShare.v#L12-L15) and [of the LAs](https://github.com/algofoogle/raybox-zero/blob/f085fa596394a6500e2a596dc613117d645b81d2/src/rtl/ew_caravel_snippets/SNIPPET1_NoShare.v#L17-L19) so that these can easily be changed if needed, and also to ensure I don't accidentally overlap with someone else.
+My snippet uses convenience-mapping [of the IOs and LAs](https://github.com/algofoogle/raybox-zero/blob/d913b7883796cfa128f37bdafdacb4d305e7f228/src/rtl/ew_caravel_snippets/SNIPPET1_NoShare.v#L29-L36) so that these can easily be changed if needed, and also to ensure I don't accidentally overlap with someone else.

 These are the user_defines (for IO pad power-on configuration) that I would prefer for the pads that have been assigned to me: